Japanese Etiquette

 • Water is usually provided

-Everything is designed to be efficient.
+Everything is designed to be efficient and smooth.

 Trash